 What Is House Leveling?

-You see, all houses are built on a strong and solid foundation but over time this foundation can move and it can heave, crack, settle or sink.
-There are various factors that cause the foundation to move including problems with the soil, foundation that is poorly done and soil that have too much moisture.
+You see, all houses are built on a strong and solid foundation but over time this foundation can move and it can crack, settle or sink.
+There are various factors that cause the foundation to move including problems with the soil, foundation that is poorly done and soil that has too much moisture.
 If the foundation of your property has moved you should have it repaired right away.
-Foregoing foundation repair or house leveling can lead to numerous structural damage and significantly reduce the value of your home.
+Foregoing foundation repair or house leveling can lead to structural damage and significantly reduce the value of your home.